GoDaddy boots neo-Nazi site after a derogatory story on the Charlottesville victim

 - Church mass killer Dylann Roof among those who read the Daily Stormer

-- GoDaddy said the Daily Stormer violated 'terms of service'
+- GoDaddy: Site violated 'terms of service'

 (CNN)The Daily Stormer, a white supremacist and neo-Nazi website, needs to find another domain name provider after GoDaddy gave it the boot following a derogatory story about the woman killed at the Charlottesville, Virginia, rally.

-The site, which calls itself "The World's Most Genocidal Republican Website, registered its name with GoDaddy But GoDaddy doesn't host The Daily Stormer's content.
+The site, which calls itself "The World's Most Genocidal Republican Website," registered its name with GoDaddy -- but GoDaddy doesn't host the Daily Stormer's content.

 Nevertheless, the company said it wants nothing to do with the site following a piece on Heather Heyer.
 Heyer died after a car rammed a crowd of counter-protesters gathered to oppose a "Unite the Right" rally of white nationalist and other right-wing groups.